Early screening saves lives, and new evidence reveals miraculous potential in the early identification of HIV infections.

 Typically, expectant mothers with HIV take medication that can almost eliminate the chance that the virus will be passed on to the child.
 If the current "cure" can be replicated in a formal study setting, early and aggressive treatment could be used help those children who are infected at birth, especially in developing nations.

-“Despite the fact that research has given us the tools to prevent mother-to-child transmission of HIV, many infants are unfortunately still born infected,” said Anthony S. Fauci, M.D., director of the National Institute of Allergy and Infectious Diseases, in a statement.
-“With this case, it appears we may have not only a positive outcome for the particular child, but also a promising lead for additional research toward curing other children.”
+“Despite the fact that research has given us the tools to prevent mother-to-child transmission of HIV, many infants are unfortunately still born infected,” said Anthony S. Fauci, M.D., director of the

 New Guidelines for HIV Screening